-3.2.3 References to “members” or “members with voting rights”, whether contained in North Dakota Statutes, the Articles of Incorporation, the Bylaws of the Corporation, or in the resolutions of the members of the Board of Directors, shall not apply to associate members unless specifically indicated.
+3.2.3 References to “members” or “members with voting rights”, whether contained in North Dakota Statutes, the Articles of Incorporation, the Bylaws of the Corporation, or in the resolutions of the members of the Board of Directors, shall not apply to associate and affiliate members unless specifically indicated.

 3.3 Honorary Members.